pjaos/myenergi-display/doc/starting_the_server.md

 http://192.168.0.95:8080
 ```

-You mobile device should display then following
+Your mobile device should then display the following

 <img src="images/startup_no_configuration.png" width="300"/>